Five top storylines for Clemson at Texas A&M on Saturday

 Kelly Bryant and Lawrence each played five series in the opener against Furman.
 The Tigers recorded an easy win against the Paladins, and it was evident from the start that Clemson could be successful with either quarterback in the game.
 That isn’t necessarily going to be the case this weekend in College Station.
 The quarterback battle could be decided for the future this week if one quarterback plays significantly better than the other.
 The Tigers entered Week 3 in 2014 in a similar situation when freshman Deshaun Watson outplayed the veteran Cole Stoudt and took over as the starter moving forward.

-Clemson has arguably the best defensive line in the country, and the group loves nothing more than making big plays in marquee games.
+Clemson has, arguably, the best defensive line in the country, and the group loves nothing more than making big plays in marquee games.
 Christian Wilkins, Clelin Ferrell and Austin Bryant returned to school to do something special.
-They can take a huge step towards doing so by leading the Tigers to a win at Texas A&M in what could be Clemson’s toughest road test of the season.
+They can take a huge step toward doing so by leading the Tigers to a win at Texas A&M in what could be Clemson’s toughest road test of the season.
 The Aggies have an experienced offensive line with four returning starters, but Wilkins, Ferrell, Bryant and Dexter Lawrence are a handful for any starting five to handle.

 Can Clemson handle the big stage?

 The Tigers have thrived in big games over the past few years, including easily defeating Louisville and Virginia Tech with College GameDay in town last season.
 College GameDay will again be on the scene for Saturday’s showdown.
-This will be a bit of a unique challenge for Clemson in that Texas A&M’s stadium holds more than 100,000 people.
+This will be a big challenge for Clemson in that Texas A&M’s stadium holds more than 100,000 people.
 Lane Stadium at Virginia Tech and Cardinal Stadium in Louisville both hold less than 70,000.
-This will be the biggest crowd Clemson has ever played in front of as the Tigers have never played a game with 100,000 people in attendance.
-Clemson will need to handle the, as well as the buildup for the matchup with College GameDay in town, to come out with a win.
+This will be the biggest crowd Clemson has played in front of as the Tigers have never played a game with 100,000 people in attendance.
+Clemson will need to handle the noise, as well as the buildup for the matchup with College GameDay in town, to come out with a win.

 Read More